ZhuangLab/storm-analysis/jupyter_notebooks/README.txt

 scmos_cal - How to calibrate your sCMOS camera.

+spliner_measure_psf - How to measure a PSF for Spliner.

 A Docker image with Jupyter, Python3 and storm-analysis is also available.

 $ docker pull zhuanglab/jupyter-sa:latest